fuzonmedia-projects/react-admin-rest-api/README.md

 3. Start the react app.
 `npm start`

-4. creates a build directory with a production build of your the application.
+4. create a build directory with a production build of the application.
 `npm run build`

 ## Start with the application